This post was originally published on this site

 2. You Have to Take a Licensing Exam

-During your pre-licensing course, your should give you information about taking the licensing exam.
+During your pre-licensing course, your instructor should give you information about taking the licensing exam.
 The cost can be anywhere from $100 to $300.

 The exam is done on a computer, and it will usually include two different parts.
 One part is considered the national portion.
 The national portion is going to cover real estate principles that are general and relevant around the nation.
 Then, there will be a state-specific part of the test too.